romanodev/OpenBTE/docs/example_2.rst

         return g,(k,aux)

-As you can see there gradient is managed automatically.
+The gradient is managed automatically.
 Finally, the optimization is done with

 .. code-block:: python